Napa Valley Harvest Season: A Traveler’s Guide

 Meritage Resort and Spa

 Located south of downtown Napa, the Meritage Resort and Spa is a beautiful reflection of Tuscany.
-Picture yourself enjoying a bottle of wine on your private balcony, overlooking the brilliant autumn hues of the resort’s on-site vineyard, before venturing off for a relaxing massage in the expansive spa cave.
-Book using code WINECOUNTRY and you’ll get 20% off the best room rate, a $50 resort credit, and more.
+Picture yourself enjoying a welcome bottle of wine on your private balcony, overlooking the brilliant autumn hues of the resort’s on-site vineyard, before venturing off for a relaxing spa treatment.
+Book using this link and you’ll get 20% off the best room rate, a $50 resort credit, and a bottle of wine!

 Need more hotel inspiration?
-Be sure to check out all of our Lodging Perks for exclusive deals on hotel stays, from special discounts and spa credits to complimentary bottles of wine upon check-in.
+Be sure to check out all of our Lodging Perks for exclusive deals on hotel stays throughout Napa Valley, from special discounts and spa credits to complimentary bottles of wine upon check-in.

 Conclusion